6 Types of Analysis to Time Your Tweets

 Comparing a distribution of your competitors’ engagement by day and time will also help ensure that you don’t overlook opportune times to Tweet.
 Examining the content strategies of your competitors can clue you in to successful post times you may not have experimented with, or help identify content types that drive engagement during times where you’ve had limited success.

 Don’t just rely on when you think your audience is most active, take steps to find the best times for your brand to Tweet.
-Request a free trial of Simply Measured, and be sure to follow @simplymeasured on Twitter for more insight and analysis.
+Request a demo of Simply Measured, and be sure to follow @simplymeasured on Twitter for more insight and analysis.